-The California Medical Association's (CMA) House of Delegates (HOD) consists of nearly 500 delegates elected by members of component medical societies, specialty societies, and CMA sections and forums, representing virtually every mode of practice and region of the state.
+The CMA House of Delegates (HOD) consists of more than 500 delegates elected by members of component medical societies, specialty societies, and CMA sections and forums, representing virtually every mode of practice and region of the state.

 CMA’s House of Delegates convenes annually to debate on the most important issues affecting members, the Association, and the practice of medicine.
 Actionable reports on those topics are presented and debated, and educational speakers are often invited to provide additional insight.
 The House also addresses any other issues referred to it by the Board of Trustees, including any changes to the Bylaws, matters regarding charters, etc. During Annual Session, the House elects officers, honors members for their service, and receives important updates about the activities of the Association in the past year.

 Delegates and Alternates are elected to serve in the House via several pathways, depending on the structure of each delegation.
 Click here to see the 2022 House of Delegates roster.